g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 ## A classic sceptical argument

 P1.
 One may be a [brain in a vat].  (◊S)<br>
 P2.
-If one knows one has hands then one knows one is not in a vat.
+If one knows one has hands, then one knows one is not in a vat.
 K[p] -> K[~S]<br>
 P3.
 One doesn’t know one is not in a vat.                          ~K[~S]<br>
 C.    So, one does not know one has hands.                            ~K[p]<br>

+If you don't like vats, substitute in "dreaming", or "completely insane".
+(I give a more sophisticated version <a href="/russell">here</a>, as well as a case study of a very great philosopher repeatedly failing to answer it.)

+My point is not that the above establishes C. But it provokes a second-order conclusion:

 C².
 “So?
 Let’s just be fallibilists, then.” / “So?
 Let’s just be externalists, then.”

-If you don't like vats, substitute in "dreaming", or "completely insane".

-I give a more sophisticated version <a href="/russell">here</a>.
+If philosophy P leads to this argument, then reject P.

 <br>